DE EN FR

 Delete your account permanently

 If you no longer want to use Tourtagebuch, you can delete your account via the user menu in the web app.
-Two confirmation prompts appear, including the required entry of your own login name.
+Two confirmation prompts appear; in the second you must enter your own email address.
+A confirmation link is then sent by email, which finally triggers the deletion.

 Warning.
 Account deletion is permanent.
 All your own tours, photos, attachments, voice notes and markers are completely removed from the database and cloud storage.